griverorz/westraining-R/intro-to-R/00-intro.md

 **What is R anyway?**

-If you are coming from SAS or Stata, you are better of thinking about it as a programming language and not as a statistical environment:
+If you are coming from SAS or Stata, you are better off thinking about it as a programming language and not as a statistical environment:

 -   Interpreted: allows direct executions of code, which makes it slower than compiled languages.